centreon/centreon-documentation/versioned_docs/version-22.04/resources/known-issues.md

 ### Workaround

-Play the following request into MariaDB :
+Play the following query into MariaDB :

 In your monitoring database :
 ```sql